 You see, I needed to get that sick.
 Had I just been a bit ill, with some arthritis that was mainly manageable, I never would have worked as hard as I did to find the answers that led me to that missing piece.
 My destiny was to get that sick.

 So I subsequently spent the next decade immersed in intensive self-study, teaching myself everything there was to know about the human body and mind; what makes them work and not work.
-From epigenetics and neuroplasticity, to the pharmaceutical industry and how it worked, and how the healthcare/sick-care system was compounding my disability, how behavioural economics were manipulating me into thinking only someone else could make me better, to inner child healing, spiritual connection, and emotional intelligence.
-I later qualified in nutrition, life coaching, NLP and CBT, and, though they offered more insight and structured skillset, it was the self-study and the immersion into research driven by my desire to find answers, that taught me everything that enabled me to not only go into remission, but to guide others toward similar outcomes.
+From epigenetics and neuroplasticity to the pharmaceutical industry and how it worked, how the healthcare/sick-care system was compounding my disability, how behavioral economics was manipulating me into thinking only someone else could make me better, to inner child healing, spiritual connection, trauma healing and emotional intelligence.
+I later qualified in nutrition, life coaching, NLP, and CBT, and, though they offered more insight and structured skillset, it was the self-study and the immersion into research driven by my desire to find answers, that taught me everything that enabled me to not only go into remission but to guide others toward similar outcomes.

 I didn’t go into remission the next year or even 5 years later.
 I was 29 when I went into remission.
 Over a decade after setting off on my journey of self-discovery and 27 years after being diagnosed with a debilitating, inflammatory autoimmune disease.